 When did writers become so melodramatic?
 Their job is neither debilitating nor essential; often it is exactly what they said they always wished for.
 Also, it wasn’t always like this, at least not publicly.

-In defence of acknowledgements — The Whitney Review
+In defence of acknowledgements – The Whitney Review of New Writing

-The ‘homebody economy’ explained — Courier Magazine
+The homebody economy explained – Courier

 Not so long ago, Liu Dezhi would head to the village square on weekends when he wanted to see a film.
 In this rural area of Hengdian, nearby to a gritty manufacturing hub and 300km south of Shanghai, itinerant cinema operators would unfurl a canvas screen, plug in some speakers, and screen grainy films in the open air.